Women Veterans in Politics - Made to be Leaders

 In spite of the fact that the federal government provides a variety of services for veteran assistance during transition and readjustment after military service has ended, women veterans face serious gaps and challenges in the existing veterans benefits offered.
 As women veterans in politics becomes more commonplace and even acceptable at every level, the opportunities to change the status quo and remove these obstacles will also increase.

 Female veterans generally face more challenges during this time than males do, and there are obstacles that impede a successful transition to civilian life for these veterans.
 One recent study found that women veterans tend to experience unemployment rates which are stubbornly high after leaving military service, and this factor is a known precursor to poverty and financial struggles.

 Women Veterans in Politics

-A special report from the U.S. Department of Veterans Affairs determined that an estimated 10% of female veterans in the USA live at or below the poverty level, and that 1 in 5 veterans who are between the ages of 17 and 24 years old are impoverished.
+A special report from the U.S. Department of Veterans Affairs determined that an estimated 10 percent of female veterans in the USA live at or below the poverty level, and that 1 in 5 veterans who are between the ages of 17 and 24 years old are impoverished.
 This is not acceptable, but until more women veterans are part of the political system change will be slow to come.

 Women veterans in large numbers struggle to find and afford childcare, veteran housing often restricts or completely prohibits children in available housing units, and the unique health needs that women have are not being addressed by the current veteran healthcare system in place.
 For too long the face of veterans was exclusively male but that is changing.